AWS Identity and Access Management

 Temporary credentials are primarily used with IAM roles and automatically expire.

-Roles can be assumed temporarily through the console or programmatically with the AWS CLI, Tools for Windows PowerShell or API.
+Roles can be assumed temporarily through the console or programmatically with the AWS CLI, Tools for Windows PowerShell, or the API.

 IAM roles with EC2 instances: